STOPPING DIARRHEA DEATHS

 To reduce this burden, PATH is working to expand and strengthen available tools and treatment options.
 This work includes:

-- Launching the Anti-Cryptosporidium Consortium for Drug Research and Development (ACCORD).
-To address Cryptosporidium infection, one of the leading causes of moderate-to-severe diarrhea in young children, PATH has launched ACCORD.
+- New drugs for Cryptosporidium infection.
+To address Cryptosporidium infection, one of the leading causes of moderate-to-severe diarrhea in young children, PATH is working with partners to identify and advance the most promising drug candidates.
 Learn more »

 - Cochairing the Diarrhea Innovations Group (DIG).
-With cochair icddr,b, PATH heads DIG’s efforts to defeat diarrhea and address its long-term effects through global collaboration to develop new diagnostic and therapeutic technologies and approaches.
+PATH houses DIG’s efforts to defeat diarrhea and address its long-term effects through global collaboration aimed at development of new diagnostic and therapeutic technologies and approaches.
 Learn more »

 1. Liu L, Oza S, Hogan D, et al. Global, regional, and national causes of under-5 mortality in 2000–15: an updated systematic analysis with implications for the Sustainable Development Goals.
 The Lancet.
 388(10063);3027–3035.
 Available at: http://www.thelancet.com/journals/lancet/article/PIIS0140-6736(16)31593-8/abstract.
 Accessed January 24, 2017.